 The Grove City Band Boosters have many opportunities for you to support your children in the band.
 One of those is working concessions for venues run by Levy Restaurants.
-We currently have two venues where we have stands that we run.
-Our largest and most popular is Mapfre Stadium where the Columbus Crew SC plays.
+We currently have several venues where we work.
+Our largest and most popular is the Lower.com Field where the Columbus Crew SC plays and Mapfre Stadium where other events happen.
 Our second location is at the Schottenstein Center on the campus of The Ohio State University.
 By working events, you benefit your students and the band as a whole.
 You must be a member of the band boosters to work Levy events.

-Please Note: Announcements of games that are posted to SignupGenius (see below) go out to the Yahoo Group.
-If you want equal opportunity to work an event, makes sure you sign up to the Yahoo Group List.
+Please Note: Announcements of games that are posted to SignupGenius (see below) go out to the Booster E-mail Group.
+If you want equal opportunity to work an event, makes sure you sign up to the Booster E-mail Group List.

 What's it like?